 Considering university alternatives?
-The benefits of a gap year of travel with OMBS graduate Ella Hanegraaf
+The benefits of a travel gap year with OMBS graduate Ella Hanegraaf

 Why the Professional Business Diploma could give you the desired skills for future employment and gap year volunteering opportunities…

-The Professional Business Diploma is an intensive academic year of studying over 20 hours per week in a classroom environment.
-After graduation some of our students choose to take a gap year, allowing them to consider what they want to do next (continue in higher education or begin their career), and enjoy the fantastic opportunities that traveling brings.
+After graduating, some of our students choose to take a gap year, allowing them to really consider what they want to do next, as well as enjoy the fantastic opportunities that traveling brings.

 So we were thrilled to hear from Ella, a July 23 graduate, who got in touch following her return from a gap year traveling around central South America.

 After graduating, I immediately spent the summer working for a cookery school.
-Having a qualification in hospitality and a keen interest in food, I loved having the opportunity to cook for families on holidays in beautiful places like Cornwall.
+Having a hospitality qualification and a keen interest in food, I loved having the opportunity to cook for families on holidays in beautiful places like Cornwall.

 In September, my travels to central South America with two school friends began!
 We flew first to Mexico.
 Even though we knew which countries we wanted to visit, we decided to keep our travels very flexible.
 This meant we could follow other travelers’ recommendations of what to do and where to go!

-We backpacked through Mexico, Belize, El Salvador, Guatemala, Nicaragua, Costa Rica, Panama and finally Columbia.
+We backpacked through Mexico, Belize, El Salvador, Guatemala, Nicaragua, Costa Rica, Panama, and finally, Colombia.
 We absolutely loved it and tried to see as much as possible of each country!

 3